xaenogenetical/xaenogenetical.github.io/README.md

 - If you have or know of any useful resources for any of these languages, feel free to share them

 - Contact me @ xaenogenetical@gmail.com or via discord @ xaenogenetical.
-- ⚡ Fun fact: I'm left-hand
+- ⚡ Fun fact: I'm left-handed